MissStrong/ICD2O/Notes/Unit 2/Note 8 - Custom Objects.md

 }

 function draw() {
-  ellipse(circle.coordinate, circle.coordinate, circle.diameter, circle.diameter); // dot syntax is used to get the values in the circle object circle.coordinate += 10; // increments work on object keys
+  ellipse(circle.coordinate, circle.coordinate, circle.diameter); // dot syntax is used to get the values in the circle object circle.coordinate += 10; // increments work on object keys
 }
 ```